dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 })
 ```

-Now we can replace all the `mwse.log` to `log:info`.
-To replace phrases in VSCode, highlight the phrase and press `Ctrl + H`, enter `log:info` and Replace All.
+Now we can replace all occurrences of `mwse.log` with `log:info`.
+To replace phrases in VSCode, highlight the phrase and press `Ctrl + H`, enter `log:info` and click Replace All.

 ## Function Arguments

 Now let's look back at the `initalizedCallback` function that we copied and pasted from the MWSE doc.
-You'll notice there is this `e` inside the parenthese.
+You'll notice there is this `e` inside the parentheses.
 This is a function argument, specifically event data.

 Event data is defined by MWSE and you can look them up in the MWSE doc events page.
 Here `@param` is a tag to specify the types of the parameters of a function.
 So parameter `e` here is of type `initializedEventData`.

 And we want to specify the parameter for function `registerBushcraftingRecipe` as well.
 But the `Ashfall:ActivateBushcrafting:Registered` event is not added by MWSE.
 It is added by Crafting Framework and Ashfall.

-The documentation for them is great yet.
-The best place to ask questions about CF will be over at the #crafting-framework channel in [Morrowind Modding Community discord server](https://discord.me/mwmods).
+The documentation for them is great, yet the best place to ask questions about CF will be over at the #crafting-framework channel in the [Morrowind Modding Community discord server](https://discord.me/mwmods).

 You can also just search the script for them.
 You can find the event data type here `CraftingFramework\components\MenuActivator.lua`.
 And it has a menuActivator field.
 Copy it over to our script.

 ```Lua
 --- @param e CraftingFramework.MenuActivator.RegisteredEvent